llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

 ----------------

 * Lexical context
+    * Appearing outside any OpenACC construct is supported.
     * Any number of levels of nesting within other `data` constructs is supported.
 * Supported clauses